 Without a doubt the most famous thing the lake is famous for is the Uros Islands Lake Titicaca, if you have not heard of these islands let us go into some detail.
 Many centuries ago, the Uros people were caught in the middle of warring tribes on the mainland.
 They decided to leave the mainland and create their own islands in the middle of the lake and what did they make these islands from?
 They made them from the reeds growing on the shores of the lake.
 The islands are anchored down and the local people replenish the reeds by placing a new layer every six months.

 When you visit the islands and walk on these islands, the effect is like walking on a waterbed.
 The population still live on the islands today, but the numbers are lowering as the young people leave to pursue other lives.
 Today the people live off tourism with only a few islands open to tourists this leaves the rest to the local communities.
 The islands have a primary school for the children, which they attend every day.
-The locals commute from island on handmade boats, which also are made from reeds.
+The locals commute from the islands on handmade boats, which also are made from reeds.
 They are mostly self-sufficient, growing food to feed the population, the diet features a lot of fish making the people for the most part very healthy.
 The houses are made also from the reeds and there is even a hotel where you can spend the night.

 If you are visiting Peru and Machu Picchu, take the time to discover the fabulous Lake Titicaca.
 You may be wondering how to get from Machu Picchu to Lake Titicaca?
 There is a train from the Imperial city of Cusco or you can catch the bus.
 Puno is also famous for the spectacular festival the Virgen de la Candelaria, held on the streets of Puno every February.
 This wonder of color and music is compared to the Carnival in Rio.
 Thousands of dancers and musicians take to the streets to dance many traditional dancers from all over Peru.
 Not to be missed if you are in Peru in February.